-A hash, also known as a checksum, is a value that has no real meaning.
+A hash, also known as a checksum or message digest, is a value that has no real meaning.
 Hashes are often used as control values such as the sum of employee id numbers for payroll applications.
 In accounting and forensics, hash values are created by computer algorithms that create a unique key string for any size of file.
 In most of our projects we would hash the file before and after testing to insure that the file itself has not been modified in any way.

 The file size has no impact on the string length which is determined by the algorithm.
-In forensics the algorithms, MD5 and SHA1 have been popular.
+In forensics the algorithms, MD5 and SHA256 have been popular.
 Calculators are readily available.
-We use HashCalc.
+We use HashCalc as shown in Figure 1.

-- 1. Open HashCalc© and note the number of hash types.
-Open the MS Word file ID Theft. - 2.
-Select the MD5, SHA1 and Tiger hash algorithms.
-Click Enter. - 3.
-Take a screenshot of the results and add to your Results file and save to your Project_Work folder.
-See Figure 1. - 4.
-Close the ID Theft file. - 5.
-Open the ID Theft file and again select the MD5, SHA1 and Tiger hash algorithms.
-Click Enter. - 6.
-Compare the results to those from your previous screenshot.
-They should be the same. - 7.
-At the bottom of the file type OK.
-Save the file. - 8.
-Open the ID Theft file and again select the MD5, SHA1 and Tiger hash algorithms.
-Click Enter. - 9.
-Compare the results to those from your previous screenshot.
+1. Open HashCalc[©] and note the number of hash types.
+Open the MS Word file ID Theft.

+2. Select the MD5, SHA256 and Tiger hash algorithms.
+Click Enter.

+3. Take a screenshot of the results and add to your Results file and save to your Project_Work folder.
+See Figure 1.

+4. Close the ID Theft file.

+5. Open the ID Theft file and again select the MD5, SHA256 and Tiger hash algorithms.
+Click Enter.

+6. Compare the results to those from your previous screenshot.
+They should be the same.

+7. At the bottom of the file type OK.
+Save the file.

+8. Open the ID Theft file and again select the MD5, SHA256 and Tiger hash algorithms.
+Click Enter.

+9. Compare the results to those from your previous screenshot.
 They should be the different.

-Figure 1 Original Hash Values for ID_Theft.doc
+Note that there are a number of different hashing algorithms and different hash values (aka message digests).
+MD5 and SHA256 are popularly used algorithms and have been accepted in courts of law.